trimix3d/lol_best_adc_build_finder/README.md

 1. You need [Rust](https://www.rust-lang.org/tools/install) installed.
 2. Download and extract the source code of the lastest [release](https://github.com/trimix3d/lol_best_adc_build_finder/releases) / git clone the repository.
-3. Go in the directory containing the source code (on the same level as the `src` folder and `cargo.toml` file) and build the executable with the command ```cargo build --release```.
+3. Navigate in the directory containing the source code (on the same level as the `src` folder and `cargo.toml` file) and build the executable with the command ```cargo build --release```.
 The executable will be located in a newly created folder `target\release\`.

 # How it works in more details

 The project is separated in different modules:
 - `game_data`: provides functions to manage champions, simulate fights against a target dummy and record the results.
-- `champion_optimizer`: find the best build/runes for a champion by using the `game_data` module to simulate them.
+- `champion_optimizer`: finds the best build/runes for a champion by using the `game_data` module to simulate them.
 - `builds_analyzer`: tools for analyzing and displaying the output of `champion_optimizer`.
 In the future i have plans to expand this module (making a tier list of differents champions based on their best builds performance?, ...).
 - `cli`: command line interface to let the user interact with all of this.

 Generating every possible combinations of n-items gives an absurd number of builds to try and this is impossible to process in reasonable time.
-That's why in `champion_optimizer` I use another approach, based on the assumption that a good build made of n-items must also be a good build at n-1 items, and so on.
-This allows to drastically reduce the number of combinations because builds can now be explored like a tree and only the best "branches" are kept before choosing the next item, and so on.
+That's why in `champion_optimizer` I use another approach, based on the assumption that a good build made of n items must also be a good build at n-1 items, and so on.
+This allows to drastically reduce the number of combinations because builds can now be explored like a tree where we only keep the best branches.

-After selecting a champion, the builds generation process works as the following, starting with a list containing one empty build at the beginning:
+The builds generation process works as the following: after selecting a champion, it starts with a list containing one empty build at the beginning:

 1. Select the first build of the current list.
 Loop through a predetermined pool of items available for the champion.
-For each of these items, add them to a copy of the build and store this copy in a new list.
+For each of these items, add them to a copy of the selected build and store this copy in a new list.
 Repeat for every build of the list.

     For exemple, if the current list of builds is:
     ```